bcoles/kasld/docs/reproducibility.md

 tests/replay          # run kasld over every captured fixture
 ```

-`tests/replay` confirms kasld parses and runs cleanly on each snapshot;
+`tests/replay` confirms KASLD parses and runs cleanly on each snapshot;
 `make check` runs the per-rule unit tests, including the soundness checks.
 The
 corpus spans 10 architecture families (Alpine, Debian, Ubuntu/Raspbian) and
 kernels from 4.19 to 7.0: